Magnus Maclean

-Prof Magnus Maclean FRSE MIEE MICE LLD (1857-1937) was an electrical engineer who assisted Lord Kelvin in his electrical experiments and later became Professor of Electrical Engineering in Glasgow (one of the first to hold such a title).
+Magnus Maclean FRSE MIEE MICE LLD (1 November 1857 – 2 September 1937) was an electrical engineer who assisted Lord Kelvin in his electrical experiments and later became Professor of Electrical Engineering in Glasgow (one of the first to hold such a title).
 The Magnus Maclean Memorial Prize given to students of electrical engineering is named in his honour.
-A native speaker of Scottish Gaelic, he also lectured in Celtic Studies at the University of Glasgow, delivering the MacCallum lectures, in English between 1901 and 1093.
+A native speaker of Scottish Gaelic, he also lectured in Celtic Studies at the University of Glasgow, delivering the MacCallum lectures, in English between 1901 and 1903.
 These lectures constituted the first official lectures in Celtic studies at the University.

 Life

 He was born in Fasach, Skye on 1 November 1857.
 He was educated at Colbost on the island then sent to Glasgow for secondary education.
 He then began training as a Free Church minister at the Free Church Training College in Glasgow and also studied at the University of Glasgow.
 However, her abandoned this after two years and became a teacher in Sutherland.